Rutgers-RPL/github-training-2024/README.md

       ![Error Displaying Image!](./gfx/open-pr.png "Open Pull Request")

-   4. Write a brief description of your work and select Shivam Patel (@shivammpat) as you reviewer.
+   4. Write a brief description of your work and select Kashvi C (@KashviC) or Tyler A (@Sanddaman) as your reviewer.

       ![Error Displaying Image!](./gfx/create-pr.png "Create Pull Request")